Avro schemas#

 }

-The namespace and the metric name are used to create the full qualified metric name in Sasquatch, lsst.example.skyFluxMetric
+The namespace and the metric name are used to create the full qualified name lsst.example.skyFluxMetric.

 The schema is stored in the Schema Registry and is used to validate the data sent to Sasquatch.